daleonpz/Notes/fh-dortmund/01-ITESD.md

 - Software will change during maintenance

 ## Software Quality requires design: (READ slides)
+- Importance of software design: **quality**
+    - Translate accurately requirements into products
+    - Still stable systems for small changes
+    - Otherwise difficult to test
 - If there is a good design, it will be much simple to update a system.
 - What are the attributes of good software?
 Good software should deliver the required functionality and performance to the user and should be maintainable, dependable and usable.
 - Good design: User view, Administrative/ Deployment view and Internal view